josdejong/jsoneditor/doc/usage.md

 ### Code editor

-The mode 'code' requires the [Ace editor](http://ace.ajax.org/) sources to be loaded.
+The mode 'code' requires the [Ace editor](http://ace.ajax.org/) to be loaded.
 Also, the content type must be specified on the page.

 ```html
 <meta http-equiv="Content-Type" content="text/html;charset=utf-8">